xibarrasoria/NGS_2021_AS/docs/source/install_whippet.rst

 Installation
 ------------

 Whippet was developed as a `Julia <https://julialang.org/>`_ package.
-During the previous section module (Setup) whe have already installed Julia.
+During the previous section module (Setup) whe already installed Julia.
 However, we now need to install Whippet's package.
 To this end, first we need to enter Julia's interactive mode by just typing:

 .. code-block:: bash